glotzerlab/spatula/docs/source/theory.rst

 There are several types of symmetries that are often encountered in crystals.
 Each crystal has a point group (of the crystal) as well as a space group associated with it.
-The point group of a crystal is defined with respect to the center of the crystal.
+The point group of a crystal is defined with respect to the center of the crystal (also called general position).
+This position has no equivalent positions, and lies in position which has full point group symmetry of the crystal.
 Each crystallographic point group is compatible with a set of crystal systems and space groups.
 The symmetry of a point group leaves a set of particles in this crystal invariant under the symmetry operations of the point group.
 Translations are not